MarianStelianCraciun/rotrust/.github/BRANCH_PROTECTION_SUMMARY.md

 Created a GitHub Actions workflow file (`.github/workflows/branch-protection.yml`) that:
 - Triggers on push and pull request events targeting the main branch
 - For push events to main, checks if it's a direct push and fails the workflow with an error message
-- For pull requests to main, validates the pull request and provides guidance on the correct process
+- For pull requests to main, verifies that the pull request has been approved by the repository owner
+- Fails the workflow if the required approval is missing

-This workflow effectively prevents direct pushes to the main branch by failing the CI pipeline when someone attempts to push directly to main, forcing developers to create pull requests instead.
+This workflow effectively prevents direct pushes to the main branch and ensures that only pull requests approved by the repository owner can be merged to main.
+It enforces this by failing the CI pipeline when someone attempts to push directly to main or merge a pull request without the required approval.

 ### 2. Documentation
 Created comprehensive documentation to explain the branch protection rules: